 - Mortgage payment history on borrowers credit report were not reported late

 Requirements For Mortgage Forbearance

 One of the requirements of being granted a forbearance is that the homeowner be current with their mortgage payments when requesting for a forbearance.

-- If you are behind on your mortgage payments and request a forbearance, your forbearance request will not be granted.
+- If you are behind on mortgage payments and request a forbearance, the forbearance request will not be granted

-- I strongly recommend to contact not just your mortgage lender, but contacting all of your creditors as well prior to being late.
+- I strongly recommend to contact not just your lender and all of creditors as well prior to being late